jinjagit/connect_four/README.md

 The app uses only 2 classes: Grid, and Game (which creates one instance of Grid)

+[game.rb](https://github.com/jinjagit/connect_four/blob/game-win/game.rb) creates a new instance of Game, which begins a game.
+When a game finishes, game.rb prompts the user for input "Play again? (y / n)". 'y' will loop to playing further games, until 'n' is chosen, whereupon the program exits.

-#### Grid:
+#### <code>Grid:</code>

-Initializes an empty grid position, \@posn == an array of 7 arrays of 6 '-' characters'.
+Initializes an empty grid position, <code>\@posn</code> == an array of 7 arrays of 6 '-' characters'.

-Contains methods for printing \@posn to the terminal, for referring to each horizontal, vertical and diagonal 'line' of \@posn, and using the former to check for winning positions.
+Contains methods for printing <code>\@posn</code> to the terminal, for referring to each horizontal, vertical and diagonal 'line' of \@posn, and using the former to check for winning positions.

 Grid.find_fours passes (sets of references to) every column, row, and diagonal (of length 4 or more) to find_four (note the singular);